 You can implement Flow Enterprise without access to the Internet.
 However, we recommend that it be able to connect to the web for access for software packages during the install and for future updates.
 This can be scheduled to coincide with your regular maintenance.
 If you require the system to have no external internet access, you can implement and maintain an airgapped installation.

-We recommend keeping IPV6 enabled and running in the kernel and running system for the Flow network stack to function properly.
+IPV6 must be enabled.
 This ensures compatibility with the underlying network virtualization layers of the Flow product stack.

 For data analysis, your Flow Enterprise system must have access to your Git repositories and your ticketing system.
 The following ports should be allowed to those instances: